databrickslabs/mosaic/docs/source/api/spatial-functions.rst

     |POLYGON ((29.1055...|
     +--------------------+

-st_bufferdisc
+st_bufferloop
 *************

-.. function:: st_bufferdisc(col, innerRadius, outerRadius)
+.. function:: st_bufferloop(col, innerRadius, outerRadius)

     Buffer the input geometry by radius `radius` and return a new, buffered geometry.